 All non-New Yorkers know about the big attractions, like the Empire State Building and the Statue of Liberty.
 But you aren’t going to be visiting these attractions every weekend.
 There are thousands of things to do right outside our Williamsburg luxury apartments that don’t top lists of big tourist attractions.
-Look at some under-the-radar locales, like nearby local parks and museums, to find some delightful and fun activities, like the Museum of Food and Drink or the One Memorial.
+Look at some under-the-radar locales, like nearby local parks (420 Kent is moments from Domino Park) and museums, to find some delightful and fun activities, like the Museum of Food and Drink or the One Memorial.

 Competitively Priced Luxury Apartments

 Manhattan often earns the distinction of being a playground for the rich.
 But you don’t have to have tons of money to enjoy what the city has to offer when you live in Williamsburg.
 There are numerous cost-friendly restaurants and bars.
 Williamsburg is more competitively priced compared to the top residential neighborhoods Manhattan.
 This doesn’t just apply to the Williamsburg luxury rentals, but to the experiences and activities of the neighborhood as well.

 There’s always something to do.
 It could be small.
 It could be on a Tuesday evening at 5:30 p.m.
 But it is different, community-driven, and interesting.
 Just stay connected to the local community and with your neighbors to see all the fun and interest right outside your Williamsburg apartment.